Last updated: November 24, 2022

 To put it another way: Dividends from C corporations are taxed twice - once by the corporation as part of its profits at a rate equal to your marginal tax bracket plus the additional Medicare surtax on investment income.

-A C corporation is ideal for those businesses that want to attract investors or want to be traded on the stock market because the investors can receive dividends and capital gains.
+Drawing from my experience, a C corporation is ideal for those businesses that want to attract investors or want to be traded on the stock market because the investors can receive dividends and capital gains.

 Related Articles: